jemish8/Algorithms-2020fall/homeworks/Homework01.md

 - Is 2<sup>2n</sup> = O(2<sup>n</sup>)?
 Explain.

 # Question 4 (CLRS 3-3(a))
-Rank the following functions by order of growth.
-Discuss which of the functions are equivalent.
+Rank the following functions by order of growth and describe how you obtained the ranking.
+Also discuss which of the functions are equivalent.
 You can skip all the iterated logarithm (lg*) functions.
+Hint: Besides the mathematical analysis, two additional techniques that you MAY use to determine the growth are: (a) plotting the functions, and (b) timing the execution of the functions as shown [here](timing-execution.md).